 In the summer of 2012, "It's About Time" (video still above) was released as a rally song for freedom fighters everywhere.
 The video was directed by veteran filmmaker Ernie Fritz.
 Mr. Fritz had directed videos for Jeff Buckley, Bruce Springsteen, Ozzy Osborne, and numerous live music concerts and telecasts.

 2013 found him releasing the moving single "Round & Round" for David Lynch's TM Music Foundation.
 All proceeds benefited the TM foundation and it was released exclusively via iTunes; it's now available on BandCamp.
 He also hosted an Americana-slanted radio show for the foundation entitled Dusty Wright's Dusty Roads.

 In 2015, Dusty curated the prestigious Acoustic Guitar Project for New York.
 He also contributed a new track "The Patriarch's Advice."

 Dusty released his 5th solo album Caterwauling Towards The Light in January 2017.
 An homage to his deceased father Joseph and younger brother David, it was praised by both music fans and critics.
 His single "Fly" was licensed for a VR music video for suicide prevention and fighting depression -- SilenceIsNotGolden.

-Dusty just finished recording his 6th solo album Gliding Towards Oblivion.
+In 2018, Dusty released his 6th solo album Gliding Towards Oblivion.
 It completes his existential trilogy about love, death, and the meaning of life.
-The digital releases includes the classic 1966 hit "Mellow Yellow" by singer-songwriter legend Donovan.
+The digital releases includes the classic 1966 hit "Mellow Yellow" by singer-songwriter Donovan.
 The Scottish-born bard even agreed to provide background vocals.
-The album will be released in the late fall of 2018.
 The blissed-out video can be seen on YouTube.